 Therefore, increase the number of words on your homepage as a way to improve the SEO keyword rankings and generate more traffic.

 Can You Have Too Many Keywords?

-It is possible that you can have too many keywords on one page.
-First, repeating too many keywords over and over again is referred to as “keyword stuffing,” which can penalize your content.
+It is possible to have too many keywords on one page.
+First, repeating too many keywords over and over again is referred to as “keyword stuffing” which can penalize your content.
 And second, jamming as many keywords as possible into a single post can make it unreadable.